nest/nestml/doc/pynestml_toolchain/middle.rst

    </p>

-Especially in the case of PyNestML and its semantics-checking subsystem many visitors had to be written.
+Especially in the case of PyNESTML and its semantics-checking subsystem many visitors had to be written.
 In order to avoid the above-mentioned problems, the concept of the *higher-order visitor* was developed.
 Analogously to the (generated) base visitor, this class implements a